-On-going Responsibilities for Departments and Employees in O-1 Status: The hiring department and the O-1 employee must maintain compliance with O-1 federal regulations during the course of the employee's employment at Vanderbilt.
+The hiring department and the O-1 employee must maintain compliance with O-1 federal regulations during the course of the employee's employment at Vanderbilt.
 Such regulations require careful monitoring of salary, job title, job classification, and job duties.
-Any significant changes in any of these areas require GSS to be notified.
+Any significant changes in any of these areas require OIS to be notified.
 Failure to maintain compliance and update our internal documentation could result in serious penalties and fines should Vanderbilt be audited by DOL or USCIS.
 The responsibilities of departments and O-1 employees are below:

 Responsibility of Departments:

-- The department is required to notify GSS in advance of any employment changes related to employees in O-1 status.
+- The department is required to notify OIS in advance of any employment changes related to employees in O-1 status.
 Such changes include changes in job title, salary, job duties, or decrease/increase in work hours.
-Some changes require that GSS file an amended O-1 petition with the USCIS and, if so, the department is responsible for the fees associated with this filing.
+Some changes require that OIS file an amended O-1 petition with the USCIS and, if so, the department is responsible for the fees associated with this filing.

-- The department is required to notify GSS if it is determined that the employee's job will be terminated prior to the O-1 expiration date.
-As there is no lawful grace period for the O-1 employee after early termination of employment, termination carries serious implications for the O-1 employee’s immigration status.
+- The department is required to notify OIS if it is determined that the employee's job will be terminated prior to the O-1 expiration date.
+Termination carries serious implications for the O-1 employee’s immigration status.
+Departments with employees in O-1 status who are informed of an upcoming termination or lay-off should contact OIS immediately .
 Advance notice of termination will allow employees in O-1 status to explore other job opportunities at Vanderbilt or within the USA, or file a timely application for change to another permissible immigration status.

 Responsibility of Employees in O-1 Status:

-- Employees must notify GSS in advance of any employment changes.
+- Employees must notify OIS in advance of any employment changes.
 Such changes include changes in job title, salary, job duties, or decrease/increase in work hours.
-Some changes require that GSS file an amended O-1 petition with the USCIS.
+Some changes require that OIS file an amended O-1 petition with the USCIS.

-- Employees in O-1 status are required to notify GSS of a change in immigration status, such as a change to permanent residence or student status.
-Changes in status may require GSS to request withdrawal of the O-1 petition filed by Vanderbilt.
+- Employees in O-1 status are required to notify OIS of a change in immigration status, such as a change to permanent residence or student status.
+Changes in status may require OIS to request withdrawal of the O-1 petition filed by Vanderbilt.
 In addition, the employee’s I-9 form and international tax record must be updated to reflect the change in employment eligibility.